dcorrigan/dfcorrigan/source/blog/2017-05-18-testing-react-promises-notes.html.markdown

   - programming
 ---

 Javascript promises broke my brain the first time I encountered them.
-I've healed a little, but I sometimes they still give me trouble in tests.
+I've healed a little, but I sometimes still give me trouble in tests.
 The other day I was writing tests for a component with promise-based blocking behavior: the component allowed users to attach a text file that would be read and parsed by a separate utility function so that the data could be used to automatically populate some form fields.
 The utility function returned the data as a promise, and then the component sent the data to its parent via a callback.
 I wanted to test that the callback was being invoked correctly, and it proved painful.

 This is a pattern I've seen a couple times: the component is responsible for receiving data at some unknown point in the future and then alerting its parent via a callback.[^1] I made some sample code to demonstrate the solution I settled on.
 You can find it [here](https://github.com/dcorrigan/promise-testing-demo).
 My sample uses an API call as an example of promise-based blocking behavior.